Appendix 2 – The Poems

 their deities of wisdoms sculpted, each lesson, supple.

-Though certain hands were stiff and sewn,
+Though certain shaper’s hands were stiff and sewn,

 others folded and devoted.
 Some were prodding,